acotilla91/99-Problems-But-Algorithmic-Challenges-Aint-One-ft.-Swift/README.md

 }
 ```

-Create an optimized version of `ArrayCalculation(_:)` with code that performs the calculation method over the input array concurrently using Cocoa concurrency API's: Grand Central Dispatch, NSOperationQueue, POSIX pthread, etc.
+Create an optimized version of `ArrayCalculation(_:)` with code that performs the calculation method over the input array concurrently using Cocoa concurrency APIs: Grand Central Dispatch, NSOperationQueue, POSIX pthread, etc.
 The resulting array must maintain the same order as the input array.